Data Resources and Tools

-Several faculty members have purchased a multi-year, multi-user Data License Agreement with the American Hospital Association for its Annual Hospital Survey Database.
-These data currently cover years 2000 through 2015, and 2016 and 2017 data will be added in November of each following year.
+Several faculty members have extensive experience working with the American Hospital Association's Annual Hospital Survey Database.
+Johns Hopkins University’s Welch Library provides access to the Survey Database.
 The database encompasses topics including: Organizational structure; Facilities and services; Beds and utilization; Staffing; Expenses; Physician arrangements; System affiliation; Geographic indicators; Accreditations and approval codes by credentialing organizations.
-If you are interested in learning about how to purchase/access these data, contact Brad Herring at firstname.lastname@example.org.
+Access to these data can be initiated here: https://databases.library.jhu.edu/databases/database/JHU04715.
+For more information on collaborating with CHSOR faculty to use the Survey, please contact Jill Marsteller at email@example.com and Yea-Jen Hsu firstname.lastname@example.org.

 Premier is a healthcare performance improvement alliance of approximately 3,400 U.S. hospitals and 110,000 other providers.
 The Premier database includes monthly feeds from hospitals across the United States, ranging from major health systems to community hospitals.
 Overall, the database includes information from more than 535 million encounters, which represent more than 25% of all hospital discharges in the United States.
 The Premier data includes the complete “charge master” for each admission, which reflects a comprehensive list of items and services billed to an individual patient or insurer, and in addition to detailed information about prescription drugs, also includes information regarding disease codes, supplies used, laboratory tests ordered and results, complications, devices used, procedures and CPT codes, length of stay, charged costs and reimbursed costs, complications, payor and outcomes including readmissions and mortality.
 These data are managed by the staff of the Center for Drug Safety and Effectiveness and can be contacted at email@example.com.